 Alternatively, partnering up with other brands helps any business to gain the attention of a larger audience and drive action.

-Instead of a specific product or service, you might try offering an experience like a weekend trip, a spa day or the chance to dine with an eminent personality in your industry.
+Instead of a specific product or service, you might try offering an experience like a weekend trip, a spa day, or the chance to dine with an eminent personality in your industry.

 Before you get started, it’s vital to determine the entry criteria for your contest.

 To be in with a chance to win the contest, you might ask your followers to ‘like the comment’, ‘tag a friend in the comment’ and follow your account.
 Having your audience share a post in their Instagram stories as a form of entry can be a great way to spread the brand message.

 Alternatively, you might post a photo on your Instagram feed and ask fans to post their caption in the comments.
 Another popular tactic is to ask people to follow your brand or a partner (or both) for the chance to win.
 Most of the influencers host collaborative giveaways like this to help their followers find new brands and bloggers.

 For instance, Starbucks partnered with Spotify to deliver a premium coffee shop experience powered by a one-of-a-kind music ecosystem.
 This co-branding partnership is mutually beneficial to seek the attention of a wider audience.

+Timing matters!
 So the next step is establishing a time frame for the contest.

 Competition time MEGA £150 GIVEAWAY!